zara-kasi/obsidian-myanimenotes/README.md

 To authenticate with the MAL API, you’ll need to create your own application.
 You can follow the steps in this guide [MAL Authentication](https://github.com/zara-kasi/obsidian-myanimenotes/blob/main/docs/mal-authentication-guide.md)

-After authenticating, use the Command Palette and run `MyAnimeNotes: Sync all from MyAnimeList` or use the ribbon icon (Cassette symbol).
+After authenticating, use the Command Palette and run `MyAnimeNotes: Sync all from MyAnimeList` or use the ribbon icon (cloud-download).
 Synced anime and manga appear in your chosen folder.

 ### Contributing